4d/docs/docs/FormObjects/webArea_overview.md

 The 4DCEFParameters.json file structure contains:

-- **Switches**: a list of CEF switches and their corresponding values.
+- **switches**: a list of CEF switches and their corresponding values applied for both macOS and Windows.
 - **macOS.switches**: macOS-specific CEF switches.
 - **windows.switches**: Windows-specific CEF switches.